Freedom camping locations

-Freedom camping is permitted on DOC public conservation land, except in areas where it is expressly prohibited or restricted to self contained vehicles.
+Freedom camping is permitted on Department of Conservation public conservation land, except in areas where it is expressly prohibited or restricted to self contained vehicles.
 This is indicated by signage.

 - Find public conservation lands on the West Coast where freedom camping is prohibited or restricted to self-contained vehicles.